|

 When

-former Star co-worker Pat Hampton called her in 2002 asking if she’d like to
+former Star co-worker Pat Hampton called her in 2002 asking if she'd

-help start a new Calistoga newspaper, Kim happily accepted the opportunity to
+help start a new Calistoga newspaper, Kim happily accepted the

-return to her small town reporter roots.
-In 2010, tired of eight years of city council meetings and the stresses of low pay and lots of work, Kim turned in her pica pole and headed East in search of new adventures. |
+to her small town reporter roots.
+In 2010, tired of eight years of city

 |